 This data cleaning turned out to be particularly essential to the success of the team’s CTC models, which eventually achieved a word error rate of 20.1 percent.
 The researchers’ analysis of the errors showed that most mistakes occurred near the beginning and end of utterances, during speaker statements shorter than one second, and more often during patients’ speech than during a doctor’s.
 The LAS models were more resilient to incorrect data alignment or noise, and ultimately reached an 18.3 percent word error rate.
 These were rarely related to medical terms, with most mistakes occurring among more conversational phrases.
 Of note, the model achieved a 98.2 percent rate of recall for drug names mentioned in a medical conversation.

 Because both models’ mistakes were rarely related to the medical aspects of a discussion, the research team wrote that these technologies could feasibly provide high-quality results in a non-experimental setting.
-In a related Google Research Blog post, two of the authors — Katherine Chou, product manager, and Chung-Cheng Chiu, software engineer — also said that they will begin working with Stanford University physicians and researchers to explore how ASR technologies such as these can better lesson the burden on physicians.
+In a related Google Research Blog post, two of the authors — Katherine Chou, product manager, and Chung-Cheng Chiu, software engineer — also said that they will begin working with Stanford University physicians and researchers to explore how ASR technologies such as these can better lessen the burden on physicians.

 “We hope these technologies will not only help return joy to practice by facilitating doctors and scribes with their everyday workload, but also help the patients get more dedicated and thorough medical attention, ideally, leading to better care,” they wrote.